bnguyensn/moody-app-news-api-cloud-fn/README.md

-# Moody App GCP Cloud Function
+# Moody App GCP Cloud Function - News API

 This is the Google Cloud Platform News API cloud function for Moody App.